Do I have to live in Vermont to join your firm?

 What is an ideal long-term result in your eyes?

-I would love for a client to be able to retire spending only dividends and interest and not tap their capital base.
+We would love for a client to be able to retire spending only dividends and interest and not tap their capital base.
 In this sense the capital base works like a business for them, producing cash quarterly.
 This is not always achievable but so attractive that it's worth a discussion.

 Are bonds always safe?